5jt/dyalog-cookbook/manuscript/09_testing.md

 You could now trace into `Test_001` and investigate.
 Instead enter `→0`.
 You should see something like this:

 ~~~
-* Test_001 (1 of 1) : Check the length of the left argument
+* Test_001 (1 of 1) : Is the length of the left argument of the `map` function checked?
  -------------------------------------------------------------------------------------------------------------------------------------------------------------------------
    1 test case executed
    1 test case failed
    0 test cases broken
 Time of execution recorded on variable #.Tests.TestCasesExecutedAt in: YYYY-MM-DD hh:mm:ss
 Looking for a function "Cleanup"...
-  Function "Cleanup" found and successfully executed.
+  Function "Cleanup" found and executed.
 *** Tests done
 ~~~